Married Since: 2011

 <

 Mr. Inches is a phenom.
-We take him camping, skiing, hiking, cross-country road tripping, to the beach, to the store… pretty much everywhere.
-We can’t start our car without him attempting to jump into the backseat.
+We take him camping, skiing, hiking, cross-country road tripping, to the beach, to the store…pretty much everywhere we’ve been over past 12 years.
+We can’t start our car without him trying to jump into the backseat.
 He’s happily filled our lives as we’ve tried to expand our brood with little humans.
 And he’s definitely ready for a little human to befriend!
 He loves children and given his size (one foot tall and three and half feet long), they love him too.
-We rescued our shaggy little buddy from East Los Angeles where, apparently, he had been living on the streets eating bark off of trees.
-He still enjoys eating bark but that wild fellow hiding in the back of his shelter pen has become the sweetest, most cuddly, loving companion, and friend, we could ever have hoped for.
-A mix between a basset hound and a terrier (and probably a half dozen other breeds), Mr. Inches looks like a Muppet character and brings absolute giddiness and delight to anyone we pass in a park, on a walk, and everywhere we take him.
-We like to say that having Mr. Inches is what we imagine it was like to be in the presence of Buddha: he makes everyone lighten up, smile and feel a moment of carefree joy.
-It’s incredible to have him in our lives.
+A mix between a basset hound and a terrier (and a half dozen other breeds), Mr. Inches looks like a Muppet character and brings absolute delight to anyone we pass in a park, on a walk, and everywhere we take him.

 Eric and Lori